kehindeadewusi/rpssl-react-frontend/README.md

 ## Developer notes
 Yea, there are many rooms for improvement, for one, the UI is not exactly that much greater than the old one :).
 The following are great to have:

-1. I duplicated a bit of functionalities, because I decided the code was not big enough to worry too much about state management, bad :|.
+1. I duplicated a bit of functionalities, refactoring and state management will help :|.
 1. Updating multi-player screens can make great use of websockets.
 1. Oh, that UI again :)